marianoconchillo/mcticketingapp-common/README.md

 # Common Library for Error Handling and Middleware

-This library contains common logic for error handling, middleware and event definitions that can be shared across different services in a microservices architecture.
+This library contains common logic for error handling, middleware and event definitions that can be shared across different services in a microservices architecture for Ticketing app.
 The library is published on NPM and can be downloaded and used by other services.

 ## Installation